redis/redis-doc/topics/signals.md

-When the child performing an RDB save is killed Redis will handle the condition as a more severe error, because while the effect of a lack of AOF file rewrite is a the AOF file enlargement, the effect of failed RDB file creation is lack of durability.
+When the child performing an RDB save is killed Redis will handle the condition as a more severe error, because while the effect of a lack of AOF file rewrite is the AOF file enlargement, the effect of failed RDB file creation is lack of durability.

 As a result of the child producing the RDB file being killed by a signal,